 The student must choose a thesis committee in consultation with the major advisor.
-The committee will consist of a minimum of three (3) graduate faculty, one of whom must be the chair of the Thesis

-Advisory Committee and one must be from outside the student's major department.
-The committee must be approved by the chair of the department/director, dean of the school or college, and the Dean of The Graduate School.
-The Committee Membership Form in posted on The Graduate School website.
+The committee will consist of a minimum of three (3) graduate faculty members, one of whom must be the chair of the Thesis Advisory Committee and one must be from outside the student's major department.
+All committee members must have current graduate faculty status.
+The committee must be approved by the chair of the department/director and the dean of the school or college.
+The Committee Membership Form is posted on the Graduate Programs website.
 If the approved committee membership changes, a new form indicating the proposed new membership must be submitted for approval.